More and More People Are Skipping Pricey Wood Floors for This Alternative

 Wood-look porcelain, a ceramic tile that has a hyper-realistic appearance (down to the grain lines), is in high demand this year for everything from residential kitchens to hotel patios.
 The material works both indoors and out, with the ability to withstand anything from a thunderstorm to muddy boots.
 It’s also cost-effective, covering more area for a lot less—on average you’ll save around $5 per square foot—than its natural counterparts.
 But why the sudden surge?

-Lumber shortages due to COVID-19-related supply-chain tie-ups is a pretty good guess, but expert Cristina Faedi—manager of promotional activities at Ceramics of Italy, an organization that oversees all of Italy’s ceramic production companies—has another idea.
+Lumber shortages that resulted from COVID-related supply-chain tie-ups is a pretty good guess, but expert Cristina Faedi—manager of promotional activities at Ceramics of Italy, an organization that oversees all of Italy’s ceramic production companies—has another idea.
 She thinks that the rise in outdoor renovations and the search for longer-lasting materials are what’s driving demand.
 Faedi explains that “wood-look tiles can bring a warm and welcoming appearance, but at the same time have all the practical benefits of ceramic.”
 There’s no sacrificing the flooring being waterproof—or fireproof or suitable for high-foot traffic.
+In fact, Roca Tiles cites tile as being 30 percent more anti-slip than traditional hardwood, making it ideal when designing for aging in place.
 Not to mention, the new era of faux wood tile goes far beyond oak.